isukces/Nancy.PictureCut/README.md

 `Nancy.PictureCut` is just port of Picture Cut - "jquery plugin that handles images in a very friendly and simple way".
 This package is originally designed for PHP based host.
-`Nancy.PictureCut` allows to use almost the same functionality in Nancy based application, and helps with boring steps
+`Nancy.PictureCut` allows to use almost the same functionality in Nancy based application and helps with boring steps

 * contains all PictureCut files like javascript, images, templates and styles,
 * provides module that make this files available by http requests,